MyGet/PackageSourceDiscovery/README.md

 The client should respect the following flow of discovering feeds:

 * If no PSD is given, the client should assume `http://nuget.<currentdomain>` as the PSD server.
-* The PSD URL is accesses and downloaded.
+* The PSD URL is accessed and downloaded.
 It can contain:
   * HTML containing a tag such as

 	```html